 How Federal Health Care Reform will Affect You

-Beginning in 2014, most people must have health insurance that meets minimum federal coverage standards or pay a tax penalty.
+Most people must have health insurance that meets minimum federal coverage standards or pay a tax penalty.
 Health benefit plans provided by your employer and most state or federal government health plans (Medicare, Medicaid, CHIP, TRICARE, and some veterans' health programs) will usually satisfy this requirement.

 If you don't have access to employer- or government-sponsored health coverage, you can buy an individual plan to cover yourself, or yourself and your family.

 You can buy directly from companies and insurance agents or brokers.
 You can also buy coverage through the new federally operated online health insurance marketplace at HealthCare.gov, or by calling the marketplace toll-free at 1-800-318-2596.
 If you choose not to get health coverage, you might have to pay a tax penalty when you file your federal income taxes.
 For more information, visit the IRS website at www.irs.gov/uac/Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision.

 Open enrollment.
 You generally may buy health insurance only during a designated open enrollment period.
 But there are exceptions if you have a qualifying life event, like a marriage, divorce, birth of a baby, or if you move to another state.
 To avoid the tax penalty, you must get insurance that meets the federal coverage standards by the end of the open enrollment period.
 There is an open enrollment period each year.
 In future years, the open enrollment period will run from November 15 to February 15.
 All individual coverage will be tied to the calendar year regardless of when you buy it.
 For example, if you get coverage on April 1, your deductible and out-of-pocket maximum will reset on January 1.